Skip to main content

 Life insurance

 Forests generate 20% of household income in rural areas of developing countries.
-In addition, some forest products provide a livelihood for one in five people in the world, especially the most vulnerable groups.
+In addition, some are essential for the survival of more than 1.6 billion people, especially the most vulnerable communities.

 Water source